mrxten/QueryDesigner/README.md

 Excellent!
 Now let's create a filter for them.

 It's important that all members of the entities that could be filtered, are need to be a properties.
-Let's say that we want want get only those from all users that have a  Id > 0 || (Name == "Alex" && Age> = 21), and then sort them by Name descending and after - ascending by Id.
+Let's say that we want get only those from all users that have a  Id > 0 || (Name == "Alex" && Age> = 21), and then sort them by Name descending and after - ascending by Id.

 It turns out this filter:
 ```csharp